 Since coffee helps stimulate the digestive system and starts pushing material through the intestines, it helps remove waste from the body faster.
 Eliminating waste more quickly helps reduce the risk of certain cancers because harmful materials spend less time in the colon and against intestine walls.
 Some people even experience relief from constipation after drinking coffee.

 Regular coffee contains a large amount of caffeine, which is an anti-inflammatory.
-It can help reduce swelling from infection and bruises internally and externally and even help relieve some of the swelling in the joints caused by arthritis.
+It can help reduce swelling from infection and bruises internally and externally and even help relieve some of the swellings in the joints caused by arthritis.

 How Is Coffee Bad for Digestion?